cowprotocol/docs/docs/cow-protocol/reference/contracts/periphery/eth_flow.md

 ### `EthFlowOrder.Data`

-This struct is used when interacting with the Eth-flow contract.
+This struct collects all parameters needed to describe a single user trade intent.

 ```solidity
 struct Data {